Debt Consolidation Loan vs. Balance Transfer: What's the Difference?

 Where It's Offered

-Banks, credit unions and online lenders offer debt consolidation loans.
+Banks, credit unions and online lenders offer debt consolidation loans, so it's worth comparing rates and terms from the best banks before applying.

 What Is a Balance Transfer?